 Work-based learning is the term that is used to refer to courses, such as Training for Success and Apprenticeships, that provide you with real-life work experiences whilst applying academic and technical skills to enhance your employment opportunities.

-Training for Success is similar to apprenticeships in that trainees spend most of their time with an employer – work placement, typically three days per week.
+Training for Success is a government-funded scheme.
+It is similar to apprenticeships in that trainees spend most of their time with an employer – work placement, typically three days per week.
 The rest of the week is spent at college working towards qualifications.